-4 DROUGHT VULNERABILITY ASSESSMENT
+4. DROUGHT VULNERABILITY ASSESSMENT

-4.1 Water Supply Reliability and Drought Management Planning
+4.1.
+Water Supply Reliability and Drought Management Planning

-Castle Rock's water supply reliability planning efforts have recently focused on the long-term sustainability and renewability of their water supply.
+Castle Rock's water supply reliability planning efforts have recently focused on the long-term sustainability and renewability of the water supply.
 The Denver Basin Aquifer, which currently supplies up to 65% of the Town's water, does not recharge quickly and is hence not considered to be a renewable resource.
 For that reason, the Town has set a goal of having 75% of its water supply come from renewable alluvial and surface water supplies by 2050 and 100% by 2065.
-This change in water sources potentially exposes the Town to more impacts from future drought, however.
+This change in water sources potentially exposes the Town to more impacts from future drought.
+To buffer these potential impacts, it will be critical for the Town to maintain and potentially improve its nonrenewable groundwater supplies and infrastructure into the future.

-The reliability of these water supplies depends on a multitude of factors including the Town's seniority of water rights, storage capacities, infrastructure conditions, and rate of customer demand growth.
+The reliability of these renewable water supplies depends on a multitude of factors including the Town's seniority of water rights, storage capacities, infrastructure conditions, and rate of customer demand growth.
 Water supply reliability planning is an important component of ensuring sufficient supplies during times of drought and, to some extent, overlaps with this drought management planning process.
 However, this Plan focuses on drought within the context of drought monitoring, mitigation actions, and drought response to lessen drought impacts.
 Consequently, this Plan does not take the place of water supply reliability planning but rather is closely coordinated with Castle Rock's water supply reliability planning efforts.

-4.2 Drought Impact Assessment and Climate Change
+4.2.
+Drought Impact Assessment and Climate Change

-Castle Rock Water could experience a variety of drought-related impacts in the future, which may be similar to those experienced in the past.
-These possible impacts and level of severity are outlined in Table 6.
+Castle Rock could experience a variety of drought-related impacts in the future, which may be similar to those experienced in the past.
+These possible impacts and level of severity are outlined in Table 6 through Table 9.
 The potential severity of many of these impacts could be significant depending on the magnitude and duration of the drought, climate variability trends, and how effectively the drought mitigation and response efforts reduce the impact.